This page contains affiliate links. Learn more.

 Those findings with QMRA led me to look into amino acid supplements like this Now Foods Amino-9 Essentials Powder and Blue Vervain and California Poppy herbal extracts for calming nerves.
 I can recommend QMRA and Medicomat devices even for home users.
 From the most top end sets that costs little under 2500 USD including laptop down to affordable portable electronic acupuncture devices for every layman to use without medical practitioner or steep learning curve on different functions, like this and this that goes around 165-175 USD.
 I have not tested those portable devices, but if they use the same core technology in scanning algorithm as the more comprehensive models, I would say they are real deals.
 I will review one of those as soon as I can.
 Some models can be found also in Amazon.

-I paid 2000 PHP for consultation, SCIO, QMRA scannings and some ear acupuncture in total, which is about 40 Euros and 44USD.
-Currently Akesis Holistic Healing does not offer ozone treatments, but for instance intravenous C-vitamin and weight loss infusions, live blood analysis, acupuncture, IV laser therapy and other energy healing modalities.
+I paid 2000 PHP in total for consultation, SCIO, QMRA scannings and auriculotherapy, which is about 40 Euros/44USD.
+Although the current status of ozone therapy is not clear Akesis Holistic Healing does offer for instance intravenous C-vitamin and weight loss infusions, live blood analysis, acupuncture, IV laser therapy and other energy healing modalities that are essential in natural cancer treatment which are much needed in polluted city like Manila.
 Click here to see more what’s in offer and pricing.
+Interesting one is the laser detox therapy as they substitute the conventional EDTA IV therapy with it.
+Dr.Lim said it’s easier for kidney on those who are having too much load on their detox pathways.
+Integrative medicine in Philippines is not in shortage of modalities for sure.

 Akesis Holistic Health